continuedev/continue/extension/README.md

 ## Task, not tab, auto-complete

-### Get possible explainations
+### Answer coding questions

-Ask Continue about a part of your code to get another perspective
+Highlight sections of code and ask Continue for another perspective
 - “how can I set up a Prisma schema that cascades deletes?”
 - “where in the page should I be making this request to the backend?”
 - “how can I communicate between these iframes?”